Pablo Zabaleta: International career

-Zabaleta was born in Buenos Aires, to a family of Spanish (Basque) descent.
-Zabaleta has a tattoo on his chest which bears the name of his mother.
+Post-retirement career

 In June 2018, he worked as a pundit for the BBC's Match of the Day 2018 World Cup coverage from Russia.
 Zabaleta again worked as a pundit for the BBC and Match of the Day during their coverage of the 2022 World Cup in Qatar.

+After announcing his retirement from professional football on 16 October 2020, Pablo Zabaleta transitioned into a coaching role.
+In January 2023, he was appointed as an assistant coach of the Albania national football team, joining the coaching staff under head coach Sylvinho.

 He now works for ESPN on their La Liga coverage.